Protocol Lending Guide 2025: Complete Guide

 - Account Abstraction: Simplified user experiences

-- AI Integration: Automated risk assessment and optimization
+- AI Integration: Automated risk assessment and optimisation

 - Cross-Chain Protocols: Seamless multi-chain lending